GiulioRossetti94/PyBondLab/docs/CoreWorkflow_README.md

 3. Exposes optional diagnostics such as turnover, bond counts, and portfolio characteristics.
 4. Extends the core workflow to batch processing, rolling beta estimation, data-cleaning robustness, and specification-curve style anomaly assaying.

-The source of truth for actual behavior is the code.
-The detailed docs describe the intended public usage of that code.
-This guide sits between those two layers: it explains the package in terms of workflow and interface consistency.

 ---

 ## 2. The Main Public APIs